AICAN-Research/breast-cancer-stats/README.md

 ## [Troubleshooting](https://github.com/andreped/breast-cancer-stats#troubleshooting)

-Note that all renderered results could be interactive, but we have set Plotly's `show(renderer="png")`, to enable the result to be shown in the output on CoLab, on GitHub, and locally.
+Note that all rendered results could be interactive, but we have set Plotly's `show(renderer="png")`, to enable the result to be shown in the output on CoLab, on GitHub, and locally.
 To get interactive figures on CoLab set `show(renderer="colab")`, or locally use the default `show()`.
 GitHub only support static figures.